 Lavanya has worked on and analysed the international climate negotiations since 1998.
-Among other roles, she has served as a consultant to the UNFCCC Secretariat, as a negotiator for the Alliance of Small Island States, and as a legal adviser to the Chairs of Ad Hoc Working Groups under the FCCC .
+Among other roles, she has served as a consultant to the UNFCCC Secretariat, as a negotiator for the Alliance of Small Island States, and as a legal adviser to the Chairs of Ad Hoc Working Groups under the FCCC.
 She was part of the UNFCCC core drafting and advisory team for the 2015 Paris Agreement.
-Lavanya has also advised many government and multilateral agencies, including the Indian Ministry of Environment and Forests, the Danish Ministry of Climate Change, the World Bank, and the UNDP.
+Lavanya has also advised many government and multilateral agencies, including the Indian Ministry of Environment and Forests, the Danish Ministry of Climate Change, the World Bank, and the United Nations Development Programme (UNDP).
 She also serves as a legal expert in several high-level informal climate dialogues, and has participated in BASIC Expert meetings.

 Lavanya has taught at Queens’ College, Cambridge, where she was a University Lecturer in Environmental Law, and Fellow and Director of Studies in Law, and at Worcester College, Oxford, where she was a Junior Research Fellow in Public International Law.
-She has taught or is scheduled to teach international climate change law, international environmental law and human rights at Oxford, the Hague Academy of International Law, University of Aix-Marseille, Osaka Gakuin University, and the University of Bologna.
+She has taught public international law, international climate change law, international environmental law and human rights at Oxford, the Hague Academy of International Law, University of Aix-Marseille, Osaka Gakuin University, Ashoka University and the University of Bologna.
 She holds an LLM from Yale, a DPhil and BCL from Oxford, where she was a Rhodes scholar, and a B.A.LL.B.
 (Honours) from National Law School, Bangalore, which she completed at the top of her class, with several gold medals.